MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/microsoft-365-mailbox-utilization-service-alerts.md

 ### Mailboxes on hold with an archive

-The following table lists the number of mailboxes on hold that are nearing their quota limits and have an archive mailbox enabled.
+The following table lists the number of mailboxes on hold that are nearing their quota and have an archive mailbox enabled.

 |# Mailboxes ProhibitSendReceiveQuota (Warning) |# Mailboxes ProhibitSendReceiveQuota (Critical) |# Mailboxes RecoverableItemsQuota (Warning) |# Mailboxes RecoverableItemsQuota (Critical)** |
 |:--------------|:--------------|:------------------|:--------------- |